Last Updated on June 26, 2020 by Dani

 Long-term travel is all about the benjamins.
 Your budget becomes your bible, how much (or little) you spend determines how long you will be able to keep up the lifestyle of constant travel.
 We have already posted our six-month budget and our 1-year budget, but both of these include time spent either in the U.S. or Europe, which are much more expensive and so don’t adequately reflect the cost of traveling in Central America.
 So how much does it cost to travel in Central America?

-Overall Budget Breakdown
+Overall Central America Budget Breakdown

 We spent exactly six months traveling through all Central American countries – Belize, Honduras, Guatemala, El Salvador, Nicaragua, Costa Rica and Panama – spending a total of $10,685.65 for both of us.